-It was first celebrated in 1992 at the initiative of the World Federation for Mental Health, a global mental health organization with members and contacts in more than 150 countries; thousands of supporters come to celebrate this annual awareness program to bring attention to mental illness and its major effects on peoples’ life worldwide.
+World Mental Health Day was first celebrated in 1992 at the initiative of the World Federation for Mental Health, a global mental health organisation with members and contacts in more than 150 countries.
+Thousands of supporters come to celebrate this annual awareness programme to bring attention to mental illness and its significant effects on people’s lives worldwide.

-Adolescence and the early years of adulthood are a time of life when many changes occur, for example starting university or starting a new job, becoming more independent and probably leaving home for further studies or for work, trying to understand oneself more and developing ones personality, entering relationships etc.
+Adolescence and the early years of adulthood are a time of life when many changes occur, for example, starting university or starting a new job, becoming more independent and probably leaving home for further studies or work, trying to understand oneself more and developing one’s personality, entering relationships, etc.

 For many, these are exciting times.
-These can also be times of stress and apprehension however.
-In some cases, if not recognized and managed, these feelings can lead to mental illness.
-The expanding use of online technologies, while undoubtedly bringing many benefits, can also bring additional pressures, as connectivity to virtual networks at any time of the day and night grows.
+These can also be times of stress and apprehension, however.
+In some cases, if not recognised and managed, these feelings can lead to mental illness.
+The expanding use of online technologies, while undoubtedly bringing many benefits, can also bring additional pressures as connectivity to virtual networks at any time of the day and night grows.

-The need for leading a larger than life -lifestyle or having a vacation abroad or getting a wonderful pay-package or having good looks and so on has lead to ever increasing dissatisfaction towards life in general.
+The need to lead a larger-than-life lifestyle, have a vacation abroad, get an excellent pay package, have good looks, and so on has led to ever-increasing dissatisfaction with life.
 Suicide, depression, and substance abuse numbers have been steadily rising.
-Young adults are at the age when serious mental illnesses can occur and yet they are taught little to nothing about mental illness and well-being.
+Young adults are at the age when serious mental illnesses can occur, yet they are taught little to nothing about mental illness and well-being.